abrahan-dev/posts/2022-11-10-simplicity-in-code.md

 # Simplicity in code

 It is always difficult to define a concept that is generally used in a subjective way, meaning different things.

-When we say something is simple, it could have positive or negative connotations depending on the context and the intention.
+When we say that something is simple, it could have positive or negative connotations depending on the context and the intention.

 Regarding programming, simplicity could be the result of breaking down complex needs into simple things so that we can compose without too much hustle.

-In programming, saying that "something is simple" often means that it is easy to understand and use.
+Saying that "something is simple" often means that it is easy to understand and use.

 ## The love and death of object oriented programming